Software rarely works completely correctly the first time that you run it.

-- This New Hardware Connection video shows you the steps to connecting the Arm Debugger to any hardware target.
+- This New Hardware Connection video shows you the steps that you need to follow to connect the Arm Debugger to any hardware target.

 - This Debugging on bare-metal targets using DS-5 and GCC compiler tutorial shows you how to set up your project to use the GCC bare-metal compiler.
-It then guides you through creating a simple bare-metal Hello World application and finally running it on an Altera Cyclone V SoC.
+The tutorial then guides you through creating a simple bare-metal Hello World application, and running it on an Altera Cyclone V SoC.

 - This Vybrid Tower System Debug Session tutorial guides you through creating a debug session to the Cortex-A5 device on the Vybrid board.

 - Tracing using DS-5 Debugger from the Command Line shows you how to drive DS-5 Debugger from the command line.
 This can help to save significant time if you are automating tests or carrying out repetitive tasks.